Coming soon! Tewa Nangeh/Tewa Country opens November 7 at the Museum Galleries in Santa Fe!

 About the Speakers:

-Dr. Janet Revell Barrett is Marilyn Pflederer Zimmerman Professor Emerita at the University of Illinois at Urbana-Champaign, where she has taught courses for undergraduate and graduate students in music education.
+Dr. Janet Revell Barrett is the Marilyn Pflederer Zimmerman Endowed Chair Emerita in Music Education at the University of Illinois Urbana-Champaign, where she has taught courses for undergraduate and graduate students in music education.
 An early encounter at age sixteen with O’Keeffe’s Blue and Green Music, 1921 at the Art Institute of Chicago awakened her lifelong quest to explore art inspired by music and music inspired by art.
 She has encouraged music teachers to travel across this bridge of inspiration as they create educational experiences for their students, valuing the ways that the study of music is complemented by engagement with other art forms, history, and culture.
 Barrett’s recent book fosters this approach to curricular exploration across the arts, Seeking Connections: An Interdisciplinary Perspective on Music Teaching and Learning.

 Yaritza Martinez Pule joined the Georgia O’Keeffe Museum in 2022 as Curatorial Assistant after completing a Fulbright research grant.
 Previously, she was a curatorial research fellow at Museo Franz Mayer in Mexico City and a curatorial assistant at 80WSE Gallery, a gallery affiliated with New York University where she co-curated and organized exhibitions with the Institute of Fine Arts, the Costume Institute, and Steinhardt’s Department of Art.
 In addition, she was a visiting scholar in the archives at Benemérita Universidad Autónoma de Puebla.
 She holds an MA from New York University in Visual Culture and Costume Studies where she concentrated her research on the historical and cultural dimensions of textiles and costumes, and a BA from Marquette University with a focus on Art History, Digital Media Studies, and Spanish and Latin American Studies, completing a part of her art history education from King’s College London.